LedgerHQ/wallet-api/packages/wallet-api-manifest-validator/README.md

 ## Quick intro

-The manifest Validator is a typescript package that checks if your `manifest.json` file meets the requirements for Ledger Live App manifest submission.
+The manifest Validator is a typescript package that checks if your `manifest.json` file meets the requirements for a Wallet App manifest submission.

 To achieve this, the package uses [JSON Schema](https://json-schema.org/), a vocabulary for annotating and validating JSON documents.

-In top of that, we us the [AJV](https://ajv.js.org/) and [AJV-errors](https://www.npmjs.com/package/ajv-errors) libraries which provides more possibilities (please refer to [AJV Github](https://github.com/ajv-validator/ajv) to know which version of JSON Schema we use).
+In top of that, we use the [AJV](https://ajv.js.org/) and [AJV-errors](https://www.npmjs.com/package/ajv-errors) libraries which provides more possibilities (please refer to [AJV Github](https://github.com/ajv-validator/ajv) to know which version of JSON Schema we use).

 ## Installation